novemberborn/novemberborn.net/content/skills-and-background.md

 in custom fonts.
 I kept up maintenance until 2008.
 This was before [web fonts](https://en.wikipedia.org/wiki/Web_Open_Font_Format), of course.

-I'm a contributor to the [Dojo Toolkit](https://dojotoolkit.org/).
+I'm a former contributor to the [Dojo Toolkit](https://dojotoolkit.org/).
 I wrote the `dojo/promise` implementation that shipped in [Dojo 1.8](http://dojotoolkit.org/reference-guide/1.8/dojo/promise.html) back in 2012.
 Subsequently I've been involved in the [Promises/A+](https://promisesaplus.com/) effort, and have written some more [promise implementations](/projects/legendary).

 From 2005 through 2008 I worked for [Q42](https://q42.com/) and
 [Xopus](https://xopus.com/) (which was spun off from Q42 and later acquired by